atkandi111/Lazapee-Payroll/ReadMe.md

 # Django Payroll System

 ### Overview
 This is my final output for my Django course.
-The goal was to create a CRUD web app that has basic employee and payroll management functionalities with specific calculations for Tax, Benefits, and Pay cycles.
+The goal was to create a CRUD web app that has basic employee and payroll management functionalities.
+It includes specific calculations for Tax, Benefits, and Pay cycles.

 ![][1]
 ![][2]